Modern Timber Bridges: An Alternative for Mississippi

 Width: 26 feet clear roadway

-Stress lamination holds the individual timbers together, distributes the load efficiently among timbers, and permits use of shorter timbers.
+Stress lamination holds the individual wood members together, distributes the load efficiently among wood members, and facilitates the use of shorter wood pieces.

-Glulam is another product used in modern timber bridges.
-Glulam is stress-rated, structural lumber glued together by machine to form beams or deck panels.
-Glulam components are factory-made to precisely engineered specifications and treated before being shipped to the job site.
+Glue laminated timber, also known as “glulam” is another wood product used in modern timber bridges.
+Glulam consists of stress-rated, structural lumber that is glued together by machine to form beams or deck panels.
+Glulam components are factory-made to precisely engineered specifications and then pressure treated with preservatives before being shipped to the job site.

 Glulam production is certified by the American Institute of Timber Construction, which has a glulam bridge manual available (see Additional Reading).

-Researchers at the University of Wisconsin, West Virginia University, Colorado State University, University of Nebraska, Pennsylvania State University, and elsewhere are continuing to refine and expand the modern timber bridge concept.
+Researchers at the Colorado State University, Iowa State University, Mississippi State University, University of Nebraska, Pennsylvania State University, West Virginia University, University of Wisconsin, and elsewhere are continuing to refine and expand the modern timber bridge concept.

-Modern timber bridge construction offers opportunities in rural development, employment, improved transportation, and timber utilization.
-With today’s technology in the use of wood’s structural strength and treatment techniques, modern timber bridges may provide a major solution to rural transportation problems.
+Modern timber bridge construction offers opportunities in rural development, employment, improved transportation and safety, and timber utilization.
+With contemporary technology in the use of wood’s structural capacity and pressure treatment options, modern timber bridges can provide effective solutions to rural transportation problems.

 Timber Bridges.
 1986.
 Transportation Research Record 1053.
 Transportation Research Board, National Research Council, Washington, DC.
 Julia Withers, editor. p.
 79.